Our learnings in implementing latest adult learning principles in endoscopic trainings

 Also, there was clear reduction of the operating time; after each following “surgery” the time of the intervention was reduced.
 Also, there was a reduction of the intervention time for the surgeon who could assist the first surgery and then perform as second.

-Having performed 8 endoscopic trainings in Switzerland over the last 2 years, we were continuously improving the concept to make it most impactful.
+After conducting 8 endoscopy training courses in Switzerland over the past 2 years, we continuously improved the concept to make it as effective as possible.